chaintrust/truffle-test-utils/README.md

     }, 'The event is emitted');

-By omitting the `args` parameter, only the event itself is tested, no matter what its artuments are:
+By omitting the `args` parameter, only the event itself is tested, no matter what its arguments are:

     let result = await testedSmartContract.testedFunction();
     assert.web3Event(result, {